m25703/j28n39sjhy37b/README.md

 ## Contributing

-We welcome contributions to improve the Project Name.
+Contributions are welcome to improve this project.
 If you have any ideas, bug fixes, or feature requests, please submit an issue or a pull request.
-We appreciate your feedback and support.
+Feedback and support is appreciated.

 ## License